 Best practice guidance on community engagement

 This is the Knightsbridge Neighbourhood Forum's 'Best practice guidance on community engagement'.
-It should be read alongside 'Policy KBR14: The Hyde Park Barracks land' and other policies in the Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or the Plan).
+It should be read alongside 'Policy KBR13: The Hyde Park Barracks land' and other policies in the Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or the Plan).

 In preparing the Neighbourhood Plan, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) has produced best practice guidance on matters such as community engagement, construction standards and procedures and Tree Management Plans.
-These were consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan [and adopted subsequently by the Knightsbridge Neighbourhood Forum on [date]].
+The contents of this guidance was consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan.

 1.1 The local community should be involved in shaping the Knightsbridge Neighbourhood Area (the Area, KNA or Neighbourhood Area) throughout the plan period and beyond.
 The benefits of genuine public participation are widely recognised.
 Effective community engagement in the planning process produces significant benefits.
 Local knowledge can be harnessed to improve the design and functionality of development and reduce the adverse impacts of the development.
 Involving all interested parties in meaningful consultation at an early stage in the decision-making process can also prevent or mitigate conflicts with the local affected community.
 In essence, it leads to better decisions and a better environment.

 1.2 In particular, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) wants to ensure that there is active discussion and effective engagement with the public in relation to the development or use of land so that the best solutions are found to the challenges that face and will face the Area.
 This approach is consistent with the Ministerial Foreword to the NPPF which explicitly has the aspiration of “allowing people and communities back into planning”.
 The Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or Plan) therefore provides for a new and effective model of public participation grounded in the principles of the Aarhus Convention which has been ratified by the UK and which provides for: (a) Access to information; (b) Public participation; and (c) Access to justice.